DelroyGayle/Biblia-Posters-PP5/README.md

     ```
     ALLOWED_HOSTS = [<your heroku app name>.herokuapp.com', 'localhost']
     ```
-16. Now add, commit and push these changes, followed by a push to heroku with the command:
+14. Now add, commit and push these changes, followed by a push to heroku with the command:
     `git push heroku main'
     Your app will now be deployed
-17. However,using a host such as AWS or Cloudinary, you need to add the necessary host file name in order for the Heroku app to process the *static files* needed by your project.
+15. Please note: using a host such as AWS or Cloudinary, you now need to add the necessary host file details to your Heroku config vars in order for the Heroku app to process the *static files* needed for your project.

 ## How to Fork the Repository
 1. Log in (or sign up) to Github.